Aryo15/Proxima/docs/cli.rst

     Options:
       --config CONFIG  Specify the config to use in dotted module notation e.g. flaskbb.configs.default.DefaultConfig
-      --version        Show the FlaskBB version.
+      --version        Show the Ekaayam version.
       --help           Show this message and exit.

     Commands: